-(a) when casting heavy flies on shorter leaders.
+(a) when casting heavy or bulky flies on shorter leaders.

 (b) when casting a team of light flies on longer leaders.